 The uncertainty on this branching fraction partially arises from the uncertainties on the measured amplitudes, which, due to the covariance matrix not being provided in Ref.~\cite{Belle:2014nuw}, are treated as uncorrelated.

 The extended term of each sample of the fit calculates the expected signal yield relative to the corresponding sample of the normalisation mode, and so effects from \Bz-\Bzb production and final-state detection asymmetries cancel.
-The total \CP asymmetry of the \mbox{\Bz}{\Kp\pim\jpsi} decay is well-measured and consistent with zero~\cite{LHCb-PAPER-2013-023}.
+The total \CP asymmetry of the \decay{\Bz}{\Kp\pim\jpsi} decay is well-measured and consistent with zero~\cite{LHCb-PAPER-2013-023}.
 The \decay{\Bz}{\Kp\pim\jpsi} yields and efficiencies are determined in dedicated fits for each sample, using the same acceptance and fit functions.

-The background distribution is modelled with Chebyshev polynomials of either first, second or fourth order in $\cos\thetal$, $\cos\thetak$, $\phi$ and \mkpi.
-The coefficients are allowed to vary in the fit and the resulting distribution is assumed to factorise between these variables and \Mkpimm.
+The background distribution is modeled with Chebyshev polynomials of either first, second or fourth order in $\cos\thetal$, $\cos\thetak$, $\phi$ and \mkpi.
+The coefficients are allowed to vary in the fit and the resulting distribution is assumed to factorize between these variables and \Mkpimm.
 Furthermore, the shape of the background is assumed to be the same for the \Bz and \Bzb samples.
 These assumptions are verified using data with $\Mkpimm>5.35\gevcc$.